DataDog/integrations-core/ibm_mq/README.md

 </plist>
 ```

-Each time there is an agent update, these files are wiped and will need to be updated again.
+Each time there is an Agent update, these files are wiped and need to be updated again.

 Alternatively, if you are using Linux, after the MQ Client is installed ensure the runtime linker can find the libraries.
 For example, using ldconfig: